rsharma5128/student/navigation/journey.md

 ## Visual Journey

-Linux is the most compatible OS for Developers.
+The Linux kernel offers the best distributions for developers through it's open-source availability, allowing developers to modify critical system files to get programs to work and allowing anyone to be able to develop code.

 ![Tux the Linux Mascot]({{site.baseurl}}/images/tux.png)

-This visual help remind me of Tools and their relationship to my Development Journey.
+This visual will help remind me of Tools and their relationship to my Development Journey.

 ```mermaid
 flowchart TD